-- Clear plastic bags are the accepted way of storing dry fleeces. - Each bag should primarily contain the blanket with smaller bags placed in side for 1) the neck and upper legs, and 2) the apron, belly, and lower leg, (See Appendix I for Suri Fleece Parts).
-NOTE: If the rear upper legs are of similar quality to the blanket, the shearer may shear that area as a part of the blanket and it may be placed in larger bag (See Appendix A). - Each bag should be clearly marked with previously prepared labels. - It is important to tie the bag with a knot that will pull open easily when required, do not use wire tags, clips or twine as they could create contamination. - Suri fleeces should be stored at room temperature in a dry area, away from bugs and weather elements. - Fleeces should be shipped for processing or to your cooperative at least once a year to minimize the likelihood of fiber rot or other contaminants degrading the fleece.
+- Clear plastic bags are the accepted way of storing dry fleeces. - Each bag should primarily contain the Noodled blanket with smaller bags placed in side for 1) the neck and upper legs, and 2) the apron, belly, and lower leg, (See Appendix I for Suri Fleece Parts).
+NOTE: If the rear upper legs are of similar quality to the blanket, the shearer may shear that area as a part of the blanket. - Each bag should be clearly marked with previously prepared labels. - It is important to tie the bag with a knot that will pull open easily when required, do not use wire tags, clips or twine as they could create contamination. - Suri fleeces should be stored at room temperature in a dry area, away from bugs and weather elements. - Fleeces should be shipped for processing or to your cooperative at least once a year to minimize the likelihood of fiber rot or other contaminants degrading the fleece.

-APPENDIX A - GUIDE TO SHEARING SURIS
+APPENDIX -A - GUIDE TO SHEARING SURIS

-Photos provided by Alpaca Jack's and Mark Loffhagen and text written by Mark Loffhagen
+Photos provided by Alvina Maynard/Riverhill Alpaca Ranch, Alpaca Jack's and Mark Loffhagen and text written by Mark Loffhagen